 - evidence of elevated left atrial pressure, e.g. pulmonary oedema

 Echocardiography is usually the initial modality used for identification and evaluation of cardiac myxomas.
 They appear as hyperechogenic lesions with a well-defined stalk.
-Moreover, echocardiography can be useful to asses the mobility of the tumor, as it often protrude through valve flaps.
+Moreover, echocardiography can be useful to assess the mobility of the tumour, as it often protrudes through valve flaps.

 Myxomas, as is the case with other cardiac tumours, appear as intra-cardiac masses, most often in the left atrium and attached to the interatrial septum.
-They are usually heterogeneously low attenuating ( approximately 2/3 of cases 2,8).
+They are usually heterogeneously low attenuating (approximately two-thirds of cases 2,8).
 Due to repeated episodes of haemorrhage, dystrophic calcification is common 8.

 If the mass is pedunculated, the motion within the heart can be demonstrated, including prolapse through the mitral valve.

 MRI appearances are heterogeneous, reflecting the non-uniformity of these masses.
 They are typically spherical or ovoid masses which may be sessile or pedunculated 2,3.

 - T1: tend to be low to intermediate signal, but areas of haemorrhage may be high 3

 - T2: can be variable due to heterogeneity in tumour components; e.g. calcific components > low signal; myxomatous components > high signal